zentrocdot/Bash_Prime_Numbers/README.md

 # README

-<p align="justify">The program prints the prime numbers in a given range from 0 to n.</p>
+<p align="justify">The program prints the prime numbers in a given range from 0 to n.
+The number separator in the output is a simple space.</p>

 ## Motivation

-<p align="justify">Write a simple program for calculating prime numbers which are printed in one line without trailing line break.</p>
+<p align="justify">Write a simple program for calculating prime numbers which are printed in one line without trailing line break.
+The program is intended to work as simple generator of prime numbers for other scripts.
+For prime numbers less than 100000 the underlying algorithms is fast enough.</p>

 ## Pseudo Code